diskoverdata/diskover-docs/source_files/software_activation.md

 ### Get License Info

-After you have installed your license keys, you can see info about the license using `diskover_lic.py` or by going to the diskover-web settings page and scrolling to the license info section.
+After you have installed your license keys, you can see info about the license using `diskover_lic.py` or by going to the Diskover-Web settings page and scrolling to the license info section.

 🔴 &nbsp;Get license info:
 ```